 2. My garage door opens but does not close unless I hold my finger on the wall button.

-Another common call that we receive.
-The best part is it’s usually very simple for the customer to fix without the need to have a service technician make a service call.
+Another standard call that we receive.
+The best part is it’s usually straightforward for the customer to fix without the need to have a service technician make a service call.

 - If the photo eyes are aligned and the door will still not close, then something else may be the cause.
 Try operating the door manually to see if it’s binding or catching on something.
-If that still doesn’t resolve the issue, then it is best to call a properly trained service technician.
+If that still doesn’t resolve the issue, then it is best to call an adequately trained service technician.

 3. When I try to open my door, the motor sounds like it’s struggling or it only opens a short distance then stops.

-A garage door is the single largest moving object in most homes.
-The weight of the door can be as little as 100 lbs. and as much as 900 lbs. or more.
+A garage door is the single most massive moving object in most homes.
+The weight of the door can be as little as 100 lbs.
+And as much as 900 pounds. or more.

-If you determine that you have a broken spring, immediately contact a properly trained service technician to perform the repair.
-Also, notify members of your household so they do not attempt to open the door until it has been repaired.
+If you determine that you have a broken spring, immediately contact a trained service technician to perform the repair.
+Also, notify members of your household, so they do not attempt to open the door until it has been repaired.

 ONLY PROPERLY TRAINED GARAGE DOOR PROFESSIONALS SHOULD REPAIR/REPLACE GARAGE DOOR SPRINGS.

 DON’T PAY TOO MUCH!!!
-Spring changes on sectional (roll up) garage doors should run between $250 – $395 depending on the size and weight of the door.
-It is recommended to change out both springs (if applicable) to ensure proper balance of the door.
+Spring changes on sectional (roll-up) garage doors should run between $250 – $395 depending on the size and weight of the door.
+It is recommended to change out both springs (if applicable) to ensure a proper balance of the door.